muditchoudhary/DoctorAppBackend/DB_STRUCTURE.md

 2. Appointment

    - Id PK not null
-   - appointmentOn Date not null
+   - appointmentDate Date not null
-   - appointmentAt not null
+   - appointmentTime Time not null
    - DoctorId FK not null
    - UserId FK not null